NateN1222/Python-PNG-tools/README.md

 # Python-PNG-parsing

-this is a tool to chop up a PNG and get the data out of it
+This is a tool that is meant to get easy RGB data out of a PNG image.